-Customers with this account are only eligible for free traditional checks.
+Customers with this account are eligible for free checks personalized only with their name.

 Pros: There are no fees for overdrafts, returned items, stop payments, cashier's checks and other services.
-The opening deposit is low ($5) and you only need a penny in the account to earn interest.
+Although you don't need an opening deposit immediately, you’ll have to deposit at least $5 into the account within the first 60 days to keep it open.
+But you’ll only need a penny in the account to earn interest.

 You can set up recurring bill payments online, and your smartphone can be used to make mobile check deposits.
 Customers can access 34,000 MoneyPass ATMs for free across the country.
 The bank reimburses up to $12 a month for ATM fees that other banks may charge.
 Outgoing domestic wires cost $5.

 Cons: International wires, whether sending or receiving them, cost $45.